May 21, 2025, 2:57 p.m. | Charles U | 33 |

 Step 3: Install and Configure django-storages

-django-storages and boto3 are included in the requirements file.
+django-storages and boto3 are included in the requirements files

 3.2 Update Django Settings